libbyshoop/csinparallel/modules/Phoenix++MR/source/phoenix/phoenix.rst

 - Check the number of CPU cores on your machine by checking ``/proc/cpuinfo``.
   Vary the number of threads from *1...c* where *c* is the number of CPU cores.
   Using ``sherlock.txt`` create files from sizes 100MB ...
 500MB in increments
   of 100MB.
-Plot your timing results using Matplotlib.
+Calculate the speedup and the efficiency for each dataset on each core combination.
+Plot your results using Matplotlib.

 - Most of the words that have been showing up are common short words, such as "and", "the", "of", "in", and "a".
 Modify the ``map()`` function to only